MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configure-update-settings-for-office-365-proplus.md

 ms.custom: Ent_Office_ProPlus
 ms.assetid: a073ea21-62ed-40ef-8405-fd287f7d0b11

-description: "Explains how admins can use the Office Deployment Tool or Group Policy to configure update settings for Office 365 ProPlus."
+description: "Explains how admins can use the Office Deployment Tool or Group Policy to Configure update settings for Microsoft 365 Apps."
 ---

-# Configure update settings for Office 365 ProPlus
+# Configure update settings for Microsoft 365 Apps

 There are two ways that you can configure update settings for Microsoft 365 Apps in your organization: